alexwlchan/alexwlchan.net/src/_drafts/learning-how-to-make-websites.md

 Normally, the browser would have to download and parse the CSS before it even knows about the image -- which means a delay before it starts loading it.
 By preloading the image, the browser can begin downloading the image in parallel with the CSS file, so it's already in progress when the browser reads the CSS.

 The difference is probably imperceptible on a fast connection, but it is a performance improvement -- and as long as you scope the preloads correctly, there's little downside.
-(You just don't want to preload resources that aren't used).
+(Scoping means ensuring you don't preload resources that aren't used).

 I saw some sites use [DNS prefetching], which is a similar idea.
 The `rel="dns-prefetch"` attribute tells the browser about domains it'll fetch resources from soon, so it should begin DNS resolution early.